 If you are searching for a gender discrimination lawyer in Columbus, the employment attorneys at The Friedmann Firm can help you.

-What laws prohibit gender discrimination?
+What laws prohibit gender discrimination in Ohio?

 Title VII of the Civil Rights Act of 1964, along with Ohio’s anti-discrimination laws, prohibits discrimination based on sex/gender.
 Title VII and Ohio’s anti-discrimination laws also protect employees against sexual harassment, a form of gender discrimination.
 The Columbus gender discrimination lawyers at The Friedmann Firm have experience litigating claims based on gender discrimination and sexual harassment.